UCLALibrary/pairtree-service/README.md

-# Service Template
+# Paritree-service

-This is a simple GoLang service template that utilizes Echo.
-It is meant to serve as the foundation for a variety of microservices.
+This is our pairtree service

 ## Building the Project